Free State of Bottleneck: Creation

-Life in the Bottleneck
+Self-governance

-Emergency money with a verse reading like, "Nowhere is a finer deck / than the 'Free State' Bottleneck".
+Emergency money with a verse reading "Nowhere is finer than the 'Free State' Bottleneck".

 The region contained approximately 17,000 people and its largest town, Lorch, was established as the capital.
 The Mayor of Lorch, Edmund Pnischeck, was subsequently elected president of the small territory.
-Pnischeck headed the Bottleneck's administration for all of its existence, which even oversaw the production of its own stamps and currency.
+Pnischeck headed the Bottleneck's administration for all of its existence, which even oversaw the production of its own stamps.
+Also, due to the isolated economy, Pnischeck issued emergency currency, which soon gained considerable value in neighboring occupied territories.

 There were no roads connecting the Bottleneck to unoccupied Germany, trains were not permitted to stop there, and air or river transportation was impossible.
 The movement of goods and post to and from the state was only made possible by smuggling.
+Pnischeck's first action was to have a temporary road built between the Rhine and Heidenrod.
+He also had a telegraph line constructed that bypassed Allied occupied territory, with help from the Limburg an der Lahn telegraph office.

 Once, a French train loaded with coal from the Ruhr valley was hijacked from neighbouring Rüdesheim am Rhein and taken to the Bottleneck, where the coal was distributed among the populace for heating purposes.
+Also, nighttime ship transports were a proven means of supplying the bottleneck with essential goods, requiring 20 to 25 horse-drawn carts to unload.
+Limburg district administrator and local merchant, Robert Büchting, also supplied the Bottleneck, and was helped by a "Minister of Railways" based in Lorch, who had access to a large fleet of vehicles belonging to the "Association for the Chemical Industry in Frankfurt."
+According to Pnischeck, such actions were so successful that the Bottleneck may have been one of the first regions in Germany to abolish food rationing.

+The French attempted to break apart the Bottleneck, with General Henri Mordacq claiming the Bottleneck as a French occupation zone, but this met with resistance from the other Allied forces.
+The French then cut telephone and telegraph connections between the Bottleneck and Wiesbaden, and mail service was blocked.

 Foreign relations

 The state issued passports to its citizens, and had plans to establish an embassy in Berlin.
-Furthermore, it was intended to establish diplomatic relations with other countries, but the state was dissolved before these plans were realised.
+Furthermore, it was intended to establish diplomatic relations with other countries, but the state was dissolved before these plans were realized.

-Abolition

-After four years of existence, the Free State of Bottleneck was abolished on 23 February 1923 following the French Occupation of the Ruhr.
+Dissolution

+The Bottleneck was effectively dissolved after the suppression of the Ruhr uprising in 1920 by the Reichswehr, with the self-administration ending on 1 July 1920.
+According to Pnischeck, the abolishment date of 1923 following the French occupation of the Ruhr was "nonsense".
 The Bottleneck was eventually reincorporated with the Prussian province of Hesse-Nassau.